 Hiking Boots

 The OG hiking footwear — the classic hiking boot — has come a long way from the days of repeated oiling and months of suffering through a painful break-in process.
 Today's hiking boots are much more diverse.
-They can be constructed from full-grain leather, fully synthetic materials, or a blend of the two.
+They can be constructed from full-grain leather, fully synthetic materials, or a blend.
 Hiking boots offer more support for carrying heavy loads and increased ankle protection and support, even on lower-cut models.
 They're generally heavier than hiking or trail shoes and are built durably.

 Boots vs. Shoes